-6.Entry into effect and interim regulations
+6. Entry into effect and interim regulations

-The previous general syllabus will cease to apply for third-cycle students who are admitted to studies at third-cycle level after 2020-06 18.
+This general syllabus applies for third-cycle students who are admitted to studies at third-cycle level from 23 of November 2022.

-If agreed between the third-cycle student and the supervisors, the new general syllabus (LTU-2002-2020) may be used as a steering document for a previously admitted third-cycle student.
 It must be documented in the third-cycle student's individual study plan which general syllabus that applies.